Henry L. Stimson: Stimson's vision

 Stimson looked beyond the immediate end of the war.
 He was the only top government official to try to predict the meaning of the Atomic Age, and he envisioned a new era in human affairs.
 For half-a-century, he had worked to inject order, science, and moralism into matters of law, state, and diplomacy.
-The impact of the atom bomb, he thought, would go far beyond military concerns to encompass diplomacy, world affairs, business, economics, and science.
+The impact of the atomic bomb, he thought, would go far beyond military concerns to encompass diplomacy, world affairs, business, economics, and science.
 Above all, Stimson stated that the "most terrible weapon ever known in human history" opened up "the opportunity to bring the world into a pattern in which the peace of the world and our civilization can be saved."
-He thought that the very destructiveness of the new weaponry would shatter the ages-old belief that wars could be advantageous.
+He thought the very destructiveness of the new weaponry would shatter the ages-old belief that wars could be advantageous.
 It might now be possible to call a halt to the use of destruction as a ready solution to human conflicts.
-Indeed, society's new control over the most elemental forces of nature finally "caps the climax of the race between man's growing technical power for destructiveness and his psychological power of self-control and group control--his moral power."
+Indeed, society's new control over the most elemental forces of nature finally "caps the climax of the race between man's growing technical power for destructiveness and his psychological power of self-control and group control—his moral power."
 To this end, Stimson advocated collaboration with the Soviet Union and genuine international control of atomic technology and weaponry, including possibly turning them over to the United Nations.
 He was opposed in this by other members of the Truman administration like James Byrnes.
 Stimson's vision of such a new world order, shared in part by many atomic scientists as well as Albert Einstein, would have meant yielding some sovereignty to something akin to a world government.

 In 1931, when Japan had invaded Manchuria, Stimson, as Secretary of State, proclaimed the Stimson Doctrine: no fruits of illegal aggression would ever be recognized by the United States.
 Although Japan ignored it, according to Stimson, the wheels of justice had now turned and the "peace-loving" nations, as Stimson called them, had the chance to punish Japan's misdeeds in a manner that would warn aggressor nations never again to invade their neighbors.
 To validate the new moral order, he believed that the atomic bomb had to be used against combatants and workers in the war.
 Hiroshima and Nagasaki had both contained combatant bases and major centers of war industry that employed tens of thousands of civilians.
 The question for Stimson was not one of whether the weapon should be used.
 Involved were the simple issue of ending a horrible war and the more subtle and more important question of the possibility of genuine peace among nations.
 Stimson's decision involved the fate of mankind, and he posed the problem to the world in such clear and articulate fashion that there was a nearly-unanimous agreement mankind had to find a way so that atomic weapons would never be used again to kill people.